zhaoyunED/leetBook/TwoPointer/3Sum.md

+#3Sum
 Given an array S of n integers, are there elements a, b, c in S such that a + b + c = 0?
 Find all unique triplets in the array which gives the sum of zero.

 Note:
-Elements in a triplet (a,b,c) must be in non-descending order. (ie, a ¡Ü b ¡Ü c) The solution set must not contain duplicate triplets.
+Elements in a triplet (a,b,c) must be in non-descending order. (ie, a â‰¤ b â‰¤ c) The solution set must not contain duplicate triplets.
 For example, given array S = {-1 0 1 2 -1 -4},